massoncheg/forgejo-docs/docs/admin/command-line.md

    --secret-file string       path to the file containing the secret the runner will use to connect as a 40 character hexadecimal string
    --scope string, -s string  {owner}[/{repo}] - leave empty for a global runner --labels string            comma separated list of labels supported by the runner (e.g. docker,ubuntu-latest,self-hosted)  (not required since v1.21)
-   --keep-labels              do not affect the labels when updating an existing runner (default: false) --name string              name of the runner (default runner) (default: "runner") --version string           version of the runner (not required since v1.21)
+   --keep-labels              do not affect the labels when updating an existing runner --name string              name of the runner (default runner) (default: "runner") --version string           version of the runner (not required since v1.21)
 ```